Tabouli Salad: A Lebanese Tabbouleh Recipe

 These are for the dressing.
 Use fresh lemon juice and extra virgin olive oil for the best treatment of all of those finely chopped labor-of-love ingredients.
 The olive oil lemon juice vinaigrette is fabulous on tabbouleh and many Lebanese salads.

-Step 1: Wash.
-Prepare the parsley well in advance, the day before serving the tabbouleh if possible, by thoroughly washing and drying it.
+Step 1: Prep the herbs.
+Prepare the parsley and mint well in advance, the day before serving the tabbouleh if possible, by thoroughly washing and drying it.
 See this.

-Step 2: Rinse the bulgur.
-Soak the bulgur to soften it in the salad vinaigrette.
-Whisk the lemon juice, olive oil, salt, pepper, and dried mint in a small bowl.
-Add the bulgur and set aside to soften for 15 minutes, or while you make the salad.
+Step 2: Soak the bulgur.
+In a small bowl, whisk together the lemon juice, olive oil, salt, pepper, and dried mint.
+Add the bulgur and set aside to soften for 15 minutes while you make the salad.
+Soaking the bulgur will help to soften it.

-Step 4: Combine the parsley, tomato, onion, and softened bulgur in a medium bowl.
-Add lemon juice, olive oil, salt and pepper.
+Step 4: Assemble.
+Combine vegetables, herbs, softened bulgur, and vinaigrette in a medium bowl or serving bowl.
 Stir, taste, and adjust seasoning.

 Lebanese tabbouleh salad is traditionally eaten with romaine lettuce leaves as little scoops.
 Serve tabbouleh on a platter in lettuce cups, either Little Gem romaine or the smaller butter lettuce leaves.
 This way tabbouleh can become finger food!!
 Little tacos!
 Perfect at a cookout or picnic.
 Or you can serve tabbouleh from a salad bowl.
 Tabbouleh is delicious on its own, eaten with thin pita bread so you can dip the bread in the juices on your plate or the salad bowl.
 It is the ultimate cookout salad because it pairs so perfectly with any grilled meat, fish, or vegetable whatsoever.
 Tabbouleh with hummus is one of the world’s all-time greatest food pairings (albeit a sleeper!).
 Check out my Tabbouleh Hummus Platter.